 Aubrey Beardsley: A Life Cut Short

 Beardsley’s pictorial style flourished whenever he illustrated texts that had a lot to mock and expose.
-Thus, his illustrations of Alexander Pope’s The Rape of the Lock gained him the author’s praise and his deep and sincere respect for the interpretation of his text.
-Moreover, Whistler, one of the most popular painters of the time, acknowledged Beardsley as a true artist of a unique style and mind.
+Thus, his illustrations of Alexander Pope’s The Rape of the Lock gained him the praise of even some of his biggest critics, including American artist James McNeill Whistler.
+Whistler, one of the most popular painters of the time, acknowledged Beardsley as a true artist of a unique style and mind.
 As an aethereal dandy with long hands and gangly limbs, Beardsley was one of the people who turned even his illness into an aesthetic, his morbidly pale face and sickly constitution becoming the artist’s mark.
 He could breathe new life into literary pieces and shock his contemporaries, but sadly, he could not do much to improve his health.

 In 1897, Beardsley moved to the French Riviera, embarking upon a new project.
 His goal was to illustrate the Jacobean drama Volpone by Ben Johnson.
 He was dealing with another text with a picturesque character with endless faults and a peculiar attitude.
 However, although his illustrations remain, the artist himself did not.